LLNL/ppo_and_friends/README.md

 **NOTE:** we don't currently prohibit the use of multiple environments per processor in conjunction with `aug_observation`, but it is untested and should be used with caution and consideration.

+## Non-Terminal Done States

+### What is a non-terminal done state?
+A non-terminal done state is when an environment needs to be reset, but it hasn't technically reached a "terminal" state.
+This is type of done state is treated exactly the same as how we treat reaching our maximum allowable timesteps per episode; the episode has not reached a terminal state, but we're ending the trajectory.

+### How to use non-terminal done states
+For custom environments, you can add "non-terminal done" as an entry in the info dictionary.
+When True, this will trigger the current trajectory to end in a non-terminal state.

 # MAPPO